AugustoNicola/adekora-docs/docs/writing/punctuation.md

 ### Style

 Adèkora's writing system provides a glyph-dense representation with narrow spaces.
 Unlike most roman-based writing systems, sentences are not separated by some whitespace.
-In Adèkora, only the *TODO_SENTENCE_CLOSE* is necessary to separate sentences.
+In Adèkora, only the *sukumela* is necessary to separate sentences.

 Paragraphs are separated by a newline; indentation when starting a new paragraph is not common.